newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are New Mexico Criminal Court Records?

 New Mexico Criminal Court Records contain details of legal actions taken before, during, and at the conclusion of criminal cases tried in the state.
-These records include dockets and case files containing sworn affidavits, witness testimonies, and trial transcripts as well motions, orders, warrants, and other documents issued by and filed with New Mexico criminal courts.
-In accordance with the New Mexico Inspection of Public Records Act, most of these records are available to the public.
+These records include dockets and case files containing sworn affidavits, witness testimonies, trial transcripts, motions, orders, warrants, and other documents issued by and filed with New Mexico criminal courts.
+Most of these records are available to the public under the New Mexico Inspection of Public Records Act.

 Understanding the New Mexico Criminal Court System

-The New Mexico state court system comprises a Supreme Court, a Court of Appeals, 13 District Courts, one Metropolitan Court, 54 Magistrate Courts, one Probate Court and 81 Municipal Courts.
-The state also plays host to federal courts that hear selected federal crimes committed within their judicial districts.
+The New Mexico state court system comprises a Supreme Court, a Court of Appeals, 13 District Courts, one Metropolitan Court, 54 Magistrate Courts, one Probate Court, and 81 Municipal Courts.
+The state also hosts federal courts that hear selected federal crimes committed within their judicial districts.

-Criminal court cases are usually handled by district courts.
-The state supreme court is the court of last resort.
-It also has superintendent control over all the other courts as well as mandatory appellate jurisdiction over criminal matters punishable by life sentence or the death penalty.
-Essentially, most courts have varying judicial authorities depending on whether a case is a felony, misdemeanor or infraction.
+District courts typically handle criminal court cases while the state supreme court is the court of last resort.
+It also has superintendent control over all the other courts and mandatory appellate jurisdiction over criminal matters punishable by life sentence or the death penalty.
+Essentially, most courts have varying judicial authorities depending on whether a case is a felony, misdemeanor, or infraction.

 What’s included in a New Mexico Criminal Court Record?

-While the contents of criminal court records are similar, the amount of information available in these records may vary depending on case and court types.
+While the contents of criminal court records are similar, the amount of information available in these records may vary depending on the case and court type.
 Criminal court records typically include the following information:

-• Court location, hearing dates, and name of the sitting judge
+• Court location, hearing dates, and the name of the sitting judge.

 • Motions, orders, injunctions, and other court-mandated actions